ChieftainY2k/face-blurer/README.md

 # How to use it

-### Decompose video into frames, each frame with index number:
+### Decompose video into frames, each frame in a file with the index number:
 ```
 # Preserve original
 docker run -v $(pwd):/data linuxserver/ffmpeg -i "/data/input/video1.mp4" -fps_mode passthrough -q:v 0 -c:v png "/data/input/frame_%10d.png"